polopolyps/pcmd-tool-export-images/README.md

 http://dev.mysql.com/doc/refman/5.6/en/innodb-data-log-reconfiguration.html
 "Mysql documentation"

 Example [pcmd][] tool for exporting image file data into an external file server.
-This tool will have to be modified in order to use with something other than a vanilla [greenfield-online][] using [fileserver][] as external image database.
+This tool is meant to be an example and will have to be modified in order to use with something other than a vanilla [greenfield-online][] using [fileserver][] as external image database.

 **This tool is destructive without ability to revert changes, backup the database before attempting to use it.**